cacombos/cacombos-blog/source/_posts/we-have-started-a-blog.md

 category: 'general'
 ---

 Since 2019 we have tracked over 400 different devices modem capabilities on our site.
-This includes Carrier Aggregation and Dual Connectivity combinations, MIMO and modulation supports.
+This includes Carrier Aggregation and Dual Connectivity combinations, MIMO and modulation support.

 <!-- more -->

-This new blog will allow us make more content:
+This new blog will allow us to make more content:

 * Sharing updates about cacombos progress.
 New features etc...
 * Publish articles about new phone modems